Asteroid (NEO) 2012 PB20

 View Asteroid (NEO) 2012 PB20 in the 3D Solar System Simulator

 The following table lists the ephemerides of Asteroid (NEO) 2012 PB20 computed for the past and next 7 days, with a 24 hours interval.
-Click on each row of the table to locate Asteroid (NEO) 2012 PB20 in our Online Planetarium at the chosen date.
+Apparent celestial coordinates are provided.

 Date | Right AscensionR.A. | DeclinationDec. | MagnitudeMag | Constellation |